Victoria Underground line walk 1

 1 3/4 hours

-The Victoria line was built by Transport for London in the 1960s in order to alleviate congestion on existing underground lines in central London and proved very successful as it is considered to be congested as well by now.
+The Victoria line was built by the predecessor of Transport for London in the 1960s in order to alleviate congestion on existing underground lines in central London and proved very successful as it is considered to be congested as well by now.
 There are two good reasons for this: it is the line providing the most convenient interchange at many stations as changing to other lines is step free in a number of cases.
 And trains run very fast because distances between stations tend to be high.

 The line was not meant to provide access to suburbs that might have been underserved until then and all stations are interchanges except for one that was added later.
 Looking at a map, you might argue that an opportunity was missed in several cases (New Covent Garden in Nine Elms, Clissold Park area, St Ann’s Road, Walthamstow Town Hall).